alphagov/govuk-rfcs/rfc-21-putting-detailed-guides-paths-under-guidance.md

   2.

-create a data migration that publishes the new routes and the redirect routes to the router
+create a data migration that publishes the new routes and the redirect routes to the content-store

 3.